syncfusion-content/windowsforms-docs/WindowsForms/Edit/Edit-Control-Events.md

 ## Closing Event

-This event is discussed in the Saving and Cancelling Changes topic.
+This event is discussed in the Saving and Canceling Changes topic.